T. S. Stribling

-Thomas Sigismund Stribling (March 4, 1881 – July 8, 1965) was notable as an American writer who published under the name T. S. Stribling.
-Although he passed the bar and practiced law for a few years, he quickly began to focus on writing.
-First known for adventure stories published in pulp fiction magazines, he enlarged his reach with novels of social satire set in Middle Tennessee and other parts of the South.
+Thomas Sigismund Stribling (March 4, 1881 – July 8, 1965) was an American writer.
+Although he acquired a law degree and practiced law for a few years, his career was mainly that of an author of fiction.
+Known first for adventure stories published in fiction magazines, he later published novels of social satire set mainly in the southern USA.
 His best-known work is the Vaiden trilogy, set in Florence, Alabama.
 The first volume is The Forge (1931).
 He won the Pulitzer Prize for the Novel in 1933 for the second novel of this series, The Store.
-The last, set in the 1920s, is The Unfinished Cathedral (1934).
+The last, set during the 1920s, is The Unfinished Cathedral (1934).
 Both the second and third novels were chosen as selections by the Literary Guild.

-His popularity in the 1920s and 1930s also inspired the adaptation of his works for other mediums.
-Three of his novels were adapted: Birthright was adapted twice as film, in 1924 (now lost) and 1939 (only part survives).
-Teeftallow and Fobombo were each adapted as plays under other titles (see Adaptations below) and produced on Broadway in New York City in 1928 and 1932, respectively.
+His popularity during the 1920s and 1930s also inspired the adaptation of his works for other media.
+Three of his novels were adapted: Birthright was adapted twice as a movie, in 1924 (now lost) and 1939 (only part survives).
+Teeftallow and Fobombo were each adapted as plays with other titles (see Adaptations below) and produced on Broadway in New York City in 1928 and 1932, respectively.

 Life

-Born March 4, 1881, in Clifton, Tennessee, a small town off the Tennessee River, Thomas Sigismund Stribling was the first child of lawyer Christopher Columbus Stribling and his wife, Amelia Ann (Waits) Stribling.
+Born March 4, 1881, in Clifton, Tennessee, a small town near the Tennessee River, Thomas Sigismund Stribling was the first child of lawyer Christopher Columbus Stribling and his wife, Amelia Ann (Waits) Stribling.
 The senior Stribling had served in the Union Army during the American Civil War, while his wife's Waits male relatives had fought for the Confederacy.
 T.S.
 Stribling later said that this difference resulted in his being a "doubter and a questioner" (Bain, 433).
 He spent summers with his Waits grandparents on their farm in Lauderdale County, Alabama, where he later set several of his novels in the city of Florence.
-He later drew from the family stories of his parents, grandparents and extended family on both sides to create the depth of his post-Reconstruction era novels, which were mostly set in the South.
+He later drew from the family stories of his parents, grandparents and extended family on both sides to create his post-Reconstruction era novels, which were set mostly in the South.

 Stribling completed his high school education at the age of seventeen, at Huntingdon Southern Normal University in 1899, in the nearby town of Huntingdon, Tennessee.
 By this time Stribling was convinced that he was meant to be a writer, having already sold his first story at the age of 12 for five dollars.
-He was ready to embark on his future in literature.
-With that in mind, Stribling became the editor of a small weekly newspaper called the Clifton News.
+With that in mind, Stribling became the editor of a small weekly newspaper named the Clifton News.
 Stribling was hoping to use the Clifton News to enter into his writing career, but he worked there for only about a year before his parents convinced him to return to school and complete his education.
-In the fall of 1902, Stribling graduated from the Florence Normal School, which later developed as the University of North Alabama, in Florence, Alabama.
+During the autumn of 1902, Stribling graduated from the Florence Normal School, which developed later as the University of North Alabama, in Florence, Alabama.
 Stribling earned his teaching certification in one year for grades through high school.